 - Cashback on purchases

-If you’ve read my blog before, you may be aware that I have quite a few current accounts.
-Not because I’m trying to hide money from my wife, but because they come with some tasty benefits.
-With just a few minutes work each month, you can earn some decent rewards or even get paid for your effort.
+If you’ve read my blog before, you may be aware that I have quite a few cashback current accounts.
+Not because I’m trying to hide money from my wife, but because they have some tasty benefits.
+With just a few minutes of work each month, you can earn some decent rewards or even get paid for your effort.

-This is a current account offered by Lloyds bank that gives you a reward each year, along with a few account benefits.
-There is a fee each month, although this can be waived if you follow one easy step.
+This is a current account offered by Lloyds bank that rewards you yearly, along with a few account benefits.
+There is a monthly fee, although this can be waived if you follow one easy step.

 How much does Club Lloyds cost?